 Airport access hotels

-Some distance away (by Ho Chi Minh City standards) in the direction of the airport, a 15-minute taxi-ride will bring you to the Swiss-managed Movenpick Hotel Saigon (formerly the Omni Saigon Hotel).
+Some distance away (by Ho Chi Minh City standards) in the direction of the airport, a 15-minute taxi-ride will bring you to the Eastin Grand Hotel Saigon (formerly Movenpick, which took over from Omni).
 This five-star hotel has an interesting history.
 It was a US government building until 1975 when its occupants departed, presumably not all on the last helicopter out.
 Omni took over in 1994, adding a grand lobby, sweeping staircase and rooftop pool, to convert the lowrise apartment into a quality hotel with ample conference facilities.
 This means that unlike standardised modern hotels, every room here is slightly different in shape and orientation.

 In mid 2008, the hotel was taken over by Moevenpick Hotels and Resorts.
 After extensive renovations the hotel reopened in August 2010 with a jaunty new stride, its 278 rooms graduating from "stately to chic".
-It is now a thoroughly contemporary address.
-Walk into a high ceiling white marble lobby with four square pillars at the centre bathed in purple mood lights.
+It is now a thoroughly contemporary address under the Eastin brand.
+Walk into a high ceiling minimalist white marble lobby with four square pillars at the centre with cutouts and pale blue lighting emanating from within.
+This is matched by a few mod purple velvet seats.
 A staircase rises up grandly to one side.
 It is all pleasantly minimalist.
-The cosy and smart Executive Lounge looks down over the lobby.
-Spacious rooms serve up carpeted floors, large flat-screen TVs, pipe reading lights (a nice touch), silk curtains and large wooden desks with data-port and all manner of connectivity.
-WiFi is normally charged and there is one multi-pin electric socket.
-The rooms are vast, the toilets bright but rather compact, with glass walls to separate them from the bedroom.
-There is also a large laptop-friendly safe and an electric kettle for those quick coffee moments.
+Spacious rooms serve up mustard patterned carpeted floors, slim black cabriole leg beds, bright bed runners, flat-screen 37-inch LCD TVs, silk curtains and large desks with data-port and all manner of connectivity.
+The rooms are vast (34sq m to 70sq m - the top floor Executive Suites with large bathtubs and black swirl carpets), the toilets, with rainshower, bright but rather compact.

-Also expect a gym, wellness studio and an outdoor pool.
-Lotus Court is the Chinese venue and IKI the swish new hangout for Japanese morsels.
-If you still need more buzz, pop into the hip Slate – The Bar.
-The Movenpick Saigon is very much among the better Saigon business hotels though its location a little way out makes it more of an airport hotel good for dashes to manufacturing plants and outlying offices.
-It has good meetings facilities with a grand ballroom that can seat 432 people theatre style.
+Also expect a gym, a spa and a circular outdoor pool.
+There are several F&B options including Chinese.
+Eastin Grand Saigon is very much among the better Saigon business hotels though its location a little way out makes it more of an airport hotel good for dashes to manufacturing plants and outlying offices.
+It has good meetings facilities with a grand ballroom that can host 460 for cocktails or 380 for a banquet.
 Consider it seriously if you are hunting for quality Saigon conference hotels with versatile space for corporate meetings.

 Just up the road from here is the Parkroyal Saigon Hotel (formerly a Novotel), a modern, four-star atrium-style hotel with pool set in a courtyard, club floors for executive travellers, and small meeting facilities.
 It is a five minute drive from Tan Son Nhat International Airport and the Tan Binh convention centre.
 A fresh swirl of renovations by December 2011 sees the hotel emerge with cooler tones and generous dollops of purple.
 A Superior room is about 33sq m in earth tones with a fabric headboard for the bed, clean black cabinets, blue-line carpets, good size desks and free WiFi.
 Also find mod-cons like data-port with HDMI and USB ports, and two three-pin multi-plug sockets.